[TIFU] Dude Invests $2,000 In A Giant Sperm-Killing Machine, Instantly Regrets It

 Jeremy_Q_Public

 The desire to conceive can create significant psychological pressure, especially in couples where one partner is concerned about fertility.
-Research from the American Society for Reproductive Medicine shows that anxiety related to conception can lead to detrimental effects on both physical health and emotional well-being.
-This pressure can manifest as stress, which in turn may negatively impact fertility due to physiological changes in the body, such as hormonal imbalances.
+This pressure can manifest as stress, which in turn may negatively impact the whole situation.

 Yes, it takes 90 days, or three months, for sperm to "respawn."
 Until then, he could see the hot tub but not enjoy it.